this-username-is-taken/uni-rest-api/README.md

 ## Improvements

-Given more time, here are the things I would work on to improvement:
+Given more time, here are the things I would work on to improve:

 - [ ] The total volume is currently aggregated by day and may not be precise enough for many applications.
 This could be improved to be aggregated on a per-block basis with more complicated GraphQL queries.
 - [ ] Current tests only test a small number of scenarios and do not cover many edge cases.